 Health and Welfare Problems due to Conformation

 - Low tail carriage and broad tail base can be associated with Anal furunculosis

-- Hip dysplasia: (abnormality of the hip joints causing pain and disability) breed mean score 12.3 (parents need to be lower)
+- Hip dysplasia: breed 5 year mean score 11.7 (parents need to be lower)

 DNA Tests Available